Lalasa1234/PatientSurvivalDetection/README.md

 # PatientSurvivalDetection 🏥💊 #

+**Objective**
+To predict the chances of patient survival based on multiple variables on demographic, vitals, labs results, labs blood gas, APACHE covariate, prediction, comorbidity and grouping.

 **Involves heavy data cleaning and preprocessing**
 - Outlier capping based on the APACHE3 medical standards
 - Auto EDA using autoviz